sktime/enhancement-proposals/steps/26_predict_pipeline_for_ptf_v2/step.md

 5. Trainer integration
     * Implemented via `trainer.predict()` for consistency with Lightning.
-    * Use a dedicated `PredictCallback` for extensibility and disk writing.
+    * Use a dedicated `PredictCallback` for extensibility.
 ### Design Principles
 The design follows these principles:
 * **Separation of responsibility:** Prediction logic lives in `.predict()`, processing logic in `to_prediction()`/`to_quantiles()`, and formatting logic in utilities like `to_dataframe()`.